-It’s enough to make parents stay at home and play endless games of hide and seek in the house instead of venturing to a new city or country for a family holiday.
+The thought of flying with kids is enough to make parents stay at home and play endless games of hide and seek in the house instead of venturing to a new city or country for a family holiday.

 We all know how much people who fly without kids complain about those who fly with children.

 What if they get sick?
 What if they don’t stop screaming?
 What if there isn’t enough food?
 What happens if they won’t fall asleep?
 What if they just want to run up and down the aisles screaming?

-Is it really worth the hassle?
+Is flying with kids really worth the hassle?

-There were plenty of men and women in suits preparing for their morning meeting or trying to get a few extra hours of shut eye before trying to broker big deals.
+There were plenty of men and women in suits preparing for their morning meeting or trying to get a few extra hours of shut-eye before trying to broker big deals.

 Kalyra had just hit independence age and when it was time to put on her seat belt for take off she was having none of it.
 The high pitched screaming started.

 The crying eventually died down and soon enough she could take the belt off and she was back to being an angel frequent flyer.

 You can easily put systems and strategies in place to help your child cope and to train them to be good flyers.

 Respect and Patience